SEIR-7-06/react-intro/README.md

 }
 ```

-We can get rid of both import statements for the logo but keep the one for the CSS.
+At the top of the file we can get rid of the import statements for the logo but keep the one for the CSS.

 ---